syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Document-Conversion.md

 {% endhighlight %}

-> Note: The text is  extracted in the order in which it is written in the document stream and not in the order in which it is viewed in the PDF viewer.
+N> The text is  extracted in the order in which it is written in the document stream and not in the order in which it is viewed in the PDF viewer.

 ## Image Extraction